arc-1409/hackathonProject/README.md

 ### Team name input

 All team name inputs are in the format of the team's three-letter code.
-Refer to [this link](https://liaison.reuters.com/tools/sports-team-codes) for the team name codes.
+Refer to lexicon.js or [this link](https://liaison.reuters.com/tools/sports-team-codes) for the team name codes.

 ### Example commands